multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 ```

 - a new property on nodes called zRotation, if you imagine sticking a skewer through the Z position – i.e., going directly into your screen – and through a node, then you can imagine Z rotation: it rotates a node on the screen
 - using both Int.random(in:) for integer values and CGFloat.random(in:) for CGFloat values, with the latter being used to create random red, green, and blue values for a UIColor.
+- The removeFromParent() method removes a node from your node tree.

 #### [Day 47](https://www.hackingwithswift.com/100/47)
 > As Shakuntala Devi once said, “nobody challenges me – I challenge myself.”